-Original Medicare: (Medicare Parts A and B) does not cover insulin, it includes certain equipment and screenings for diabetes.
+Original Medicare: (Medicare Parts A and B) does not cover insulin, but it pays for certain durable diabetes equipment and screenings.
 Medicare Part B also includes diabetes self-management training to help individuals stay active and reduce risks for complications.

 Medicare Part C: (Medicare Advantage) plans must cover, at a minimum, everything included in Medicare Part A and Part B. You’ll be able to get comprehensive diabetes help from your Medicare Advantage plan, but you will – as always – be limited to that plan’s doctor network.

 Medicare Part D: A standalone Medicare prescription drug plan will cover insulin as well as medical supplies for administering injections.
 Syringes, gauze, and alcohol swabs are all included in Medicare Part D. Make sure that you review which types of insulin your Part D plan covers, since your plan of choice may not cover your preferred brand.

 Short-Term Health Insurance: Short-term insurance plans are affordable alternatives to traditional health insurance.
 However, short-term plans are not a sustainable way to insure yourself against diabetes.

 You can continue to use short-term insurance to pay for diabetes care while you are enrolled in your plan.
 However, once you are diagnosed with diabetes, your short-term coverage will not renew.
 Unlike Affordable Care Act insurance, these plans will reject you based on your medical history.

 Treatments for DiabetesSelf-managing diabetes can be difficult at first, but once you develop a routine, you can quickly feel in control.
 Click To Tweet